Dietary biology of the brown bear

-The brown bear (Ursus arctos) is one of the most omnivorous animals in the world and has been recorded consuming the greatest variety of foods of any bear.
+The brown bear (Ursus arctos) is one of the most omnivorous animals in the world and has been recorded to consume the greatest variety of foods of any bear.
 Throughout life, this species is regularly curious about the potential of eating virtually any organism or object that they encounter.
 Certainly no other animal in their given ecosystems, short perhaps of other bear species and humans, can claim to feed on as broad a range of dietary opportunities.
 Food that is both abundant and easily obtained is preferred.
 Their jaw structure has evolved to fit their dietary habits.
 Their diet varies enormously throughout their differing areas based on opportunity.
 In spring, winter-provided carrion, grasses, shoots, sedges and forbs are the dietary mainstays for brown bears from almost every part of their distribution.
 Fruits, including berries, become increasingly important during summer and early autumn.
 Roots and bulbs become critical in autumn for some inland bear populations if fruit crops are poor.
 The dietary variability is illustrated in the western United States, as meat made up 51% of the average year-around diet for grizzly bears from Yellowstone National Park, while it made up only 11% of the year-around diet for grizzlies from Glacier National Park a few hundred miles to the north.